Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 ## 🎨 XcmPallet in Rococo

 - No filter on messages for Execution, Teleporting or Reserve transferring.
-- Only origins defined by **LocalOriginToLocation** are allowed to send/execute arbitrary messages.
+- Only origins defined by **_LocalOriginToLocation_** are allowed to send/execute arbitrary messages.
-- **LocalOriginToLocation** defined to allow council and regular signed origin calls
+- **_LocalOriginToLocation_** defined to allow council and regular account 32 byte signed origin calls

 ```rust
 pub type LocalOriginToLocation = (